fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 ## Please note

-The CANshield button and LEDs not available for CBUS configuration
+The CANshield button and LEDs not available for CBUS configuration in this code.

 This is because the pins for the LEDs and buttons are also used by the display, quite apart from them being hidden behind the display.

-All use of the button and LEDs has to be removed in the code as otherwise the display does not function correctly.
+All use of the button and LEDs has been removed from the code of CANshield as otherwise the display does not function correctly.

 ## Outgoing events